The most essential companion to any watch is its strap. Watch strap will change the style of a watch to different levels.

 Using deployant clasp helps to reduce the wear and tear of the strap as you don’t have to pull it up all the way when you want to open the strap.
 It works a long way in preserving your strap =)

 The extra contrast stitching at the perimeter of this strap make it look more casual

 A variation of the normal leather strap with stitching at its sides.
-A contrast stitches will undoubtedly make the strap look more casual and rugged.
+A contrast stitches (white stitces on black/brown leather) will undoubtedly make the strap look more casual and rugged.
 Without a doubt, the perfect choice with your jeans!

 A black alligator strap is a very good choice to dress up any watch for that black tie event

 At the other end, exotic or grained leather strap sits on top of the formal wear style.
-Nothing can beat a black alligator strap for formal wear.
+Nothing can beat a black alligator strap for formal wear with its refined look.
 They are by far the best choice for such black tie events.

 Bored with leather straps?
 You might want to check out the double ridged strap for a very unique look

 A double ridged strap is made by inserting two narrow padding inside the strap to make it protruding.
 The result is a leather strap with more flair and unique characteristic.

 The openings on this rally strap will help your wrist to breath in the hot weather

 Large perforations punched out below the lugs is what makes Rally strap stand out from the rest.
 Rally straps usually come in leather though it can also be made from rubber.